glastones/avr_pascal/README.md

-The compressed forlder included files units which help me to make easier the programming of avr in pascal language.
-Now i could use for the MCU which i have in my boxes or used in small PCB's easy.
+The compressed forlder include files units which help the programmers make easier their job when use pascal language for AVR MCU.
+For the MCU which i had in my boxes i made some libraries.
+Those are the uncompressed files.
+The zip folder contains all microcontroller libraries which are made with a program which i found in Github (https://github.com/ccrause   https://github.com/ccrause/importATDF)
 The software is free to use and must be consider as untested.
-All other files i made manually.